Multivariate LSTM-FCNs for Time Series Classification: Multivariate LSTM Fully Convolutional Network

-On the other hand, the multivariate time series input is passed through a dimension shuffle layer, explained more in section \ref{net_input}, followed by the LSTM block.
-The LSTM block is identical to the block from the LSTM-FCN or ALSTM-FCN models \cite{karim2017lstm}, comprising of either a LSTM layer or an Attention LSTM layer, which is followed by a dropout.
-Since the datasets are padded by zeros at the end to make their size consistent, we use a mask prior to the LSTM or Attention LSTM layer to skip time steps for which we have no information.
+In addition, the multivariate time series input is passed through a dimension shuffle layer (explained more in Section \ref{net_input}), followed by the LSTM block.
+The LSTM block is identical to the block from the LSTM-FCN or ALSTM-FCN models \cite{karim2017lstm}, comprising either an LSTM layer or an Attention LSTM layer, which is followed by a dropout layer.